A New Start (Degrassi High): Production and broadcast

-"A New Start" premiered in its hour-long form on CBC Television in Canada at 8:30pm, the same time slot as its predecessor, on November 6, 1989, pre-empting the American sitcom Designing Women.
-In Australia, the first part premiered at 5:30pm on May 15, 1991 on ABC-TV's The Afternoon Show, a day after Degrassi Junior High's series finale, "Bye-Bye, Junior High", with the second part airing the day later.
+"A New Start" premiered in its hour-long form on CBC Television in Canada at 8:30pm, the same time slot as its predecessor, on 6 November 1989, pre-empting the American sitcom Designing Women.
+In Australia, the first part premiered at 5:30pm on 15 May 1991, on ABC-TV's The Afternoon Show, a day after Degrassi Junior High's series finale, "Bye-Bye, Junior High", with the second part airing the day later.
+Reportedly, to avoid pre-broadcast controversy, the CBC asked the media not to reveal much details of the episode, including the outcome of the storyline.

 Reception and legacy

-"A New Start" did not generate the level of controversy that the writers had feared, specifically in the United States.
-According to Yan Moore, they received no intensely negative reaction except for "the occasional postcard" from a "religious guy [..] telling us we were all going to hell in a handbasket."
-The episode garnered generally positive reviews from critics, who praised the handling of the topic of abortion, and generally viewed it as a strong series opener that reaffirmed Degrassi's reputation as a realistic and honest teen drama.
+The episode was generally acclaimed by critics upon its original broadcast, with praise going to its even-handed and nuanced portrayal of the abortion debate.
+Despite their fears of a major backlash towards the episode from anti-abortion groups, negative reception was minimal; Linda Schuyler said in 1990 that they "maybe had five negative letters on the abortion show".
+Yan Moore remarked in 2012 that they only received "the occasional postcard" from a "religious guy [..] telling us we were all going to hell in a handbasket."
 Bob Remington, writing for the Edmonton Journal, felt the episode handled the issue of abortion responsibly, portrayed every view point on the subject, and unlike other television series which addressed the same issue, there was no "miscarriage cop-out".
 Lynne Heffley of the Los Angeles Times declared that the episode still proved Degrassi as being one of the "most gutsiest shows on television".

 Writing for The Toronto Star, Antonia Zerbisias acclaimed the episode, asserting that it was "a gutsy show, particularly in the light of the current political and emotional climate [of the 1980s]", and singled out the exploration of both sides of the abortion topic.
 Furthermore, she quipped that if the show was an American prime time show, "the whole thing would turn out to be a hilarious mix-up.
 We'd have lots of eye-rolling, sophomoric one-liners about burgeoning bellies and then ooops!
 Turns out the smart alec kid brother merely murdered the bunny for a school science project."
-Ian Warden of The Canberra Times particularly praised actress Angela Deiseach, whom he felt "exquisitely and touchingly" portrayed Erica, and suggested that the Australian Broadcasting Corporation sell video tapes of the show in their stores, as "no high school, and perhaps no home with pubescent children rattling around it, should be without them".
+Ian Warden of The Canberra Times particularly praised actress Angela Deiseach, who he felt "exquisitely and touchingly" portrayed Erica, and suggested that the Australian Broadcasting Corporation sell video tapes of the show in their stores, as "no high school, and perhaps no home with pubescent children rattling around it, should be without them".
+Angela Deiseach's performance was also noted by Catherine Dunphy of the Toronto Star, who stated that when "Erica breaks down and weeps - really weeps; she is gasping for breath and her shoulders shake - it is an electric jolt.
+Her pain burns through even the cool medium of television."